awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
 Empty variable: Empty policy variable.
-Remove the ${ } variable structure or provide a variable within the structure.
+Remove the variable structure or provide a variable within the structure.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Empty policy variable.
-Remove the ${ } variable structure or provide a variable within the structure.
+Remove the variable structure or provide a variable within the structure."
-"
 ```

 **Resolving the error**